orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

         [bestQuality, bestIndex] = this._getBest()
         return @harmonyMemory[bestIndex]

 Thats about it!
 Feeling ok?
-Read on for a couple examples.
+Read on for a couple examples to gel all of this.

 # Exam Mark Example